 - There are many sellers and buyers trading through the same website.

 - Buyers are able to purchase products without leaving the site (or app).

 This excludes price comparison sites like Shopping.com.
 Although they have products from many sellers, you cannot make a purchase without leaving the site.
-They are advertising channels rather than online marketplaces.
+They are advertising channels rather than an online marketplace.

 It also excludes sites where you sell used products directly to the company operating the site, such as decluttr and ubup.
 As you can only sell directly to the company, there is only one buyer.
 They are sourcing products from consumers to resell themselves (often through online marketplaces!)

-For this article, we have focused on marketplaces that meet two further criteria:
+For this article, we have focused on the type of marketplace website that meet two further criteria:

 - The buyers are mainly consumers, not businesses.

 - The marketplace sells physical products, not just digital downloads or services.

 This means that marketplaces that only support business-to-business (B2B) trade, such as diamond trading site RapNet, are excluded.
 Marketplaces specializing in services such as freelancing website Upwork and also excluded.